If you feel the bridesmaid and groomsmen's roles have all been taken, consider making cousins ushers or usherettes.

 HOW TO HONOR THEM AT THE RECEPTION

 If the ceremony is jam-packed with people, rituals, and delegated responsibilities, there is always the reception to consider.
-If a cousin is very special to you, perhaps you ask if they would like to make a toast during the reception.
+If a cousin is very special to you, ask if they want to make a toast during the reception.
 Of course, this depends on the type of person.
 Not everyone feels comfortable getting up in front of a lot of people and taking the mic.
 But if you know they would love this honor, it might be the perfect way to acknowledge them.
 You don’t want to have too many toasts during the reception, but it’s your day and if you feel this is the way to honor a cousin, go for it!

 Images courtesy of Ivy Christina Photography & Alison Lea Photography